Plumbing Guide

 Hot and cold water supply lines extend to most fixtures in your house, with a series of smaller drain pipes leading from sinks, toilets, showers and tubs to the larger main drain.
 In general, problems with the water supply side of residential plumbing are usually about leaks of some kind.
 Drain issues are usually about blockages.
 Kitchen sinks and toilets are the most likely location for blockages, but all drain pipes can become blocked.

-TECH TIP: Handling a Major Plumbing Leak
+Tech Tip: Handling a Major Plumbing Leak

 Although major plumbing leaks don’t happen often, when they do, they can cause serious damage in a very short time.
 That is why every homeowner needs to know where the main water supply shutoff valve is and how to use it.
 Find the main water supply pipe that enters your house, typically located on a basement wall.
 If your house is in a subdivision, water supply lines usually enter the wall closest to the road.
 The first valve present on this pipe is the main shutoff.
 Rotate the handle clockwise until it stops to shut off the flow of water.
-The valve handle might be difficult to turn, but clockwise rotation is the way most main valves shuts off.

 Bathroom

-Plumbing
+Plumbing Systems

-Bathroom Plumbing — what to know
+Bathroom Plumbing — What to Know

 With a high concentration of plumbing fixtures, bathrooms are often the source of plumbing issues in your home.
 Most household toilets, sinks, showers and bath tubs are used frequently so occasional issues are not uncommon.
 Understanding how these plumbing fixtures work is the first step in understanding what is causing the problem.